edendao/omniprotocol/README.md

-_eden dao protocol is in code review._ PRs greatly appreciated!
+_eden dao protocol is in code review._ This is an opportunity for the community to get involved prior to testnet launch.
+PRs would be greatly appreciated!

 Interested in building with eden dao protocol? **[Let's collaborate!](https://edendao.typeform.com/to/qrHGVQtx)**